amidaware/trmm-docs/docs/install_server.md

 ## General Information

+Paid Hosting Available: Auto-maintained/updated servers with Code Signing for you.
+[Get in touch](https://support.amidaware.com) to find out what we can do for you!

 ### Minimum Requirements

 A fresh Linux VM running either Debian 11 or Ubuntu 20.04 LTS with **4GB RAM** on x64 architecture.